 Are automatic feeders safe to leave running when I’m away?

-Yes, provided you’ve set them up correctly.
-Always install backup batteries so the feeder works during power cuts.
-Don’t overfill the hopper; kibble can spoil if it sits for weeks, especially in warm weather.
-Start with short trips away (one night) and work up to longer absences once you’re confident the feeder is reliable.
-Have someone check in on your dog regardless.
-An automatic feeder handles food, but it doesn’t replace human supervision for water, exercise, and companionship.
+Start with short trips, like 1 night away, and use it for longer absences once you’re confident the feeder is reliable.
+Still, be sure to ask someone to check on your dog.
+An automatic feeder handles the food, but it doesn’t replace human supervision for water, exercise, and companionship.

 How long does the food stay fresh in the hopper?